unparalleled-js/docs-1/developing-connectors/sdk/methods.md

 1. Method name
   - Use the method name defined.
 You can use either `:method_name` (symbol) or `"method_name"` (string) representations.
 2. Input hash (optional)
   - This is a hash of input variables.
-Leave blank if your method does not take in an input.
+Leave blank if your method does not take inputs.

 The input hash is passed into the method as an argument, which you may reference as so: